LSEG-API-Samples/Example.EF.WSDK.RD.TypeScript.OptionsRICFinderWebApp/README.md

 * backend/folder
    * src/folder
-     * APIRequests/folder
+     * APIRequests/folder - folder includes functions for requesting data from Refinitiv APIs, particularly it uses the historical pricing, symbol conversion and search (with navigators) capabilities of RD Library for Typescript.
-     * Common/folder
+     * Common/folder - folder contains the session.ts file which will allow the creating and opening API sessions for data requests.
-     * getRICExchanges/folder
+     * getRICExchanges/folder - folder includes separate functions to construct RICs from the abovementioned 6 exchanges.
-     * helper/folder
+     * helper/folder - folder contains helper functions for getting experation month for OPRA traded options and check the reconstructed RICs.
-     * models/folder
+     * models/folder - folder includes a function which defines mongoose schema for storing reconstructed RICs and metadata.
-     * rootes/folder
+     * routes/folder - folder contains express routes for the web application.
-     * schemas/folder
+     * schemas/folder - folder contains a Joi schema for the form we are using to construct option RIC.
-     * utils/folder
+     * utils/folder - folder contains utility functions for catching async requests and handling express errors.
-     * app.ts
+     * app.ts - application file to connect to MongoDb and run the server
-     * getOptionRIC.ts
+     * getOptionRIC.ts - main function which is called after submitting RIC constructer request.
+This function first checks in which exchanges options on the required asset are traded and calls the respective exchange specific functions for RIC construction.
-     * session.config.json
+     * session.config.json - file to store API credentials for opening API session.
-   * package.json
+   * package.json - project's NPM dependencies file for the backend
-   * rdplibconfig.prod.json
+   * rdplibconfig.prod.json - rdp configuration file
-   * tsconfig.json
+   * tsconfig.json - typescript configuration file for the backend
 * frontent/folder
-  * public/folder
+  * public/folder - folder contains public html file
   * src/folder
-    * components/folder
+    * components/folder - folder contains web application pages, including the main pages and footer, header.
-    * helper/folder
+    * helper/folder - folder contains helper functions to create datatables, charts and handle click, delete events.
+Additionally, it contains *workspace-sdk-services.ts* file which initializes side by side service and defines functions to open and/or broadcast Refinitiv Workspace pages.
-    * app.css
+    * app.css - CSS file for the project
-    * index.tsx
+    * index.tsx - file to create the React root element and render React pages.
     * reportWebVitals.ts
-    * session.config.json
+    * session.config.json - file to store API credentials for opening API SxSSession.
-  * package.json
+  * package.json - project's NPM dependencies file for the frontend
-  * tsconfig.json
+  * tsconfig.json - typescript configuration file for the frontend